Technical details¶

 When the Undo Engine replays the execution history of a recorded process, it chooses an appropriate process snapshot and executes it, replacing any non-deterministic events with recorded data from the event log.
 The implications of this are as follows:

-Aside from these limitations, the behaviour of the debugged process is “as if” the system state has been rolled back and re-executed from that point.
+Aside from these limitations, the behavior of the debugged process is “as if” the system state has been rolled back and re-executed from that point.

 The Undo Engine provides backwards compatibility.
 That is, recordings made by an older release of the Undo Engine on a Linux distribution supported by that older release are replayable by the same or a later release of the Undo Engine on a Linux distribution supported by that later release.